supertree-toolkit/stk/doc/tutorial.rst

 ++++++++++++++++

-The final part of this process is to replace all genera with their constituent species that are already present in the dataset, e.g. *Gallus* is replaced with a polytomy of all species belonging to *Gallus*.
+The final part of this process is to replace all genera with their constituent species that are already present in the dataset, e.g. *Aegla* is replaced with a polytomy of all species belonging to *Aegla*.
 This is done with the replace genera function.
 Only species already in the dataset are added.
-This is a similar function of the general substitute taxa functions, but it generates the substitutions for you.
+This is a similar function to the general substitute taxa functions, but it generates the substitutions for you.

 To run this you can either use the GUI or CLI.
 The CLI command is: